 The College is committed to ensuring that every person feels respected and valued in the school community.
 The boys admire their teachers and coaches for their genuine interest in each student’s well-being, passions, goals and setbacks.

 Spirituality, Values and Ethics

 As a Uniting Church school, Christian values are a strong part of the way that the College has built its community.
 This includes welcoming students and families of all faiths and cultural backgrounds.

 The boys are expected to build a sense of social responsibility and justice and are encouraged to test out their ideas and to seize every opportunity available to them.

 Newington College is committed to providing all boys with the chance to experiment and thrive through participating in a varied range of co-curricular activities.
 These opportunities are a large part of what distinguishes a school such as Newington College.
 Boys combine academic life with a number of sports, arts, outdoor education and hands-on learning activities.
 They are supported and encouraged in the journey to discovering their own unique passions and interests.

 An exceptional sense of community is part of the Newington culture, which emphasises service to others and the development of strong and lasting relationships.
 This involves not only teachers and students but parents, families and Old Boys.
 The College strives for every member of the Newington community to feel welcome, connected and appreciated.

-The IB cohort for 2016 was made up of 37 boys.
+The IB cohort for 2017 was made up of 60 boys.
 Three students achieved a perfect IB score of 45/45 converting to an ATAR of 99.95.
-Twelve of these boys achieved scores from 40–45 equating to an ATAR of 98 and above.
-These strong results across the whole year group helped the graduates achieve a mean score of 37, equating to an ATAR of 95.85.
+Twenty of these boys achieved scores of 40 or above, equating to an ATAR of 98.30 or above.
+Strong results across the whole cohort meant Newington's IB Diploma graduates achieved a mean score of 37.1, equating to an ATAR of 95.85.
 This is well above the average global score of 29.21 and is an outstanding achievement for the college.